Interim leader (Canada): Leader defeated in an election

 In several cases, a party's leader has been defeated in his or her own riding in an election, and has resigned soon afterward.
 A resignation is not necessarily required in such a scenario, as other leaders in the same situation have retained the leadership until they were able to run in a by-election.
 However, for personal or political reasons some leaders have opted to immediately resign the leadership instead.

 Andy Brandt became interim leader of the Ontario Progressive Conservative Party following the party's defeat in the 1987 provincial election, in which leader Larry Grossman lost his own seat.
 He served until 1990, when he was succeeded by Mike Harris following a leadership convention.

 Jean Charest became interim leader of the federal Progressive Conservatives following the party's defeat in the 1993 election, in which Kim Campbell lost her own seat.
 At the next leadership convention in 1995, Charest was acclaimed to the full leadership of the party.
 Additionally, having subsequently become leader of the Quebec Liberal Party, Charest resigned as leader following the party's defeat in the 2012 provincial election, in which he lost his seat.
 As a result, Jean-Marc Fournier was named interim leader.

 Joy MacPhail served as interim leader of the New Democratic Party of British Columbia from 2001 to 2003, following the party's defeat in the 2001 provincial election, in which Ujjal Dosanjh lost his seat.
 She served until Carole James was selected as the party's new leader in 2003.

 John Tory was defeated in the 2007 Ontario election, in which he ran in a different seat than the one where he was an incumbent.
 He stayed on as leader, despite facing some internal criticism — notably, a leadership review in 2008 gave him just 66.9 per cent support, the very same result which Joe Clark had deemed not sufficient to justify staying on as leader of the federal Progressive Conservatives in 1983.
 Bob Runciman served as interim parliamentary leader, but Tory retained the actual leadership of the party.
 Tory eventually resigned in 2009, after losing a by-election in Haliburton—Kawartha Lakes—Brock, and Runciman became the party's interim leader.

 Bob Rae was named interim leader of the Liberal Party following the 2011 election, in which his party's previous leader, Michael Ignatieff, was defeated in his own riding.

+Don Davies was named interim leader of the New Democratic Party following the 2025 election, in which his party's previous leader, Jagmeet Singh, was defeated in his own riding.